 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 This epic stage takes you to the highest point on the North York Moors and deep into Captain Cook country.

-With a challenging terrain and nearly 20 miles (32 kilometers) of distance to contend with, this stage will be a real test of your mettle.
+With a challenging terrain and nearly 20 miles (32 km) of distance to contend with, this stage will be a real test of your mettle.
 (For details on how to split the hike, see below.)

-Coastal views, hidden bays, smugglers coves, and picturesque fishing villages await as the trail takes you along the Yorkshire Heritage Coastline.
+Coastal views, hidden bays, smugglers coves and picturesque fishing villages await as the trail takes you along the Yorkshire Heritage Coastline.

 From Guisborough, you head northeast over farmland to Skelton and then follow the beck into the delightful coastal town of Saltburn by the Sea.

 It's worth taking…

 This highlight-filled hike explores one of England’s most-celebrated stretches of coastline.